c-wenlong/tp/docs/DeveloperGuide.md

 </div>

-Step 4. `LogicManager` calls on `SortCommand.execute()`, which updates the addressbook with the new sorted list.
+Step 4. `LogicManager` calls on `SortCommand.execute()`, which updates the  with the new sorted list.

 ### Awarding Bolts to a Student